 Known for its pristine beaches and scenic landscapes, Goa is a popular destination among Indian and foreign tourists all round the year.
 Goa is never a ghost place – it is always buzzing with some sort of travellers.
 While the summer is ideal for vacations and winter is preferred by the party lovers, the monsoons are a favourite among adventure seekers and nature lovers.
-Though Goa offers water sports activities at other times of the year, the end of monsoons is always the best time to go trekking.
+Though Goa offers water sports activities at other times of the year, the end of monsoons is always the best time to go trekking in goa.

 The rugged and scenic destinations along the Goa-Karnataka border makes for a fun and exciting affair.
 These trekking trails lead to some of the stunning vistas and offers spectacular views.
 The splendid waterfall is the cherry on the cake during most of the treks.
 After a hard morning walking the clear water originating from natural springs in the hills is enough to make your day.
 Here are some spectacular waterfall trekking trails which shouldn’t be missed while in Goa: